Haven-hvn/haven-player/backend/README.md

 The API will be available at http://localhost:8000

+### Key management for development
+- Preferred: run the backend via the Electron app (GUI).
+The Filecoin/Lit private key you set in the Filecoin modal is stored encrypted and injected into the backend process automatically—no manual exports needed.
+- If you insist on running the backend standalone (outside the app), you must provide the same key via `FILECOIN_PRIVATE_KEY` (and optionally `FILECOIN_RPC_URL`) yourself.

 ## API Documentation

 Once the server is running, you can access the API documentation at: